Gorbachev mourned as rare world leader but some still bitter - KESQ

 World leaders paid tribute to a man some described as a great and brave leader.

+“Gorbachev wrote world history.
+He exemplified how a single statesman can change the world for the better,” she said in a statement, recalling how she had feared Russian tanks might roll into East Germany, where she lived, as the Berlin Wall fell in 1989.

+Current German Chancellor Olaf Scholz praised Gorbachev for paving the way for his country’s reunification, though he also pointed out that Gorbachev died at a time when many of his achievements have been destroyed.

-Outgoing British Prime Minister Boris Johnson said that “in a time of Putin’s aggression in Ukraine, his tireless commitment to opening up Soviet society remains an example to us all.”
+Outgoing British Prime Minister Boris Johnson also recalled the current conflict, saying that “in a time of Putin’s aggression in Ukraine, (Gorbachev’s) tireless commitment to opening up Soviet society remains an example to us all.”

 French President Emmanuel Macron described Gorbachev as “a man of peace whose choices opened up a path of liberty for Russians.
 His commitment to peace in Europe changed our shared history.”